wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.6.1 =

+* FEATURE: i18n support has been added to the plugin.
+Feel free to submit translations.
+* ENHANCEMENT: Content Metadata is now included in embeds.
+* BUG: Fixed a bug related to the Download File content setting
+* BUG: Fixed a bug when saving the Advanced Settings streamer option

 = 1.6.0 =

 * FEATURE: Brand new Playlist Manager now found in the Media section of the Dashboard.
 Now supports drag and drop, sorting and searching of your content.